St-Stefan/Gamed/README.md

 Remember to close the images by using:

     docker compose down

+Lastly, the frontend service is started by running `npm run build` and then `npm run dev`.
+This opens up a connection to `localhost:5173`.

 To use the user interface, after starting all microservices and the frontend application, navigate to `localhost:5173`.
 From there, create a new user, and then you will be able to navigate the application.
 Performing any actions (such as following a user or liking a game)